jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/quotation-marks.md

   > **NOTE:**
   > In AsciiDoc, in cases like the previous example,
   > we must use the backslash before the first closing square bracket
-  > to get the hyperlink as we want:
+  > to get the intended hyperlink:

   ![GQ08a](https://res.cloudinary.com/fluid-attacks/image/upload/v1624050243/docs/development/writing/gqa_di9v2p.webp)